metamot/opi5_chg_mac/README.md

 # opi5_chg_mac

+### Note1:

+This scenario is only for NVME-SSD boot via spi-flash uboot-bootloader.
+Change_MAC does't work for microsd-boot.

+### Note2:

+This manual is how to update spi-flash uboot-bootloader.
+You can do backup copy of your spi-flash bootloader.

+    $ mkdir ~/my-backup
+    $ sudo dd if=/dev/mtdblock0 of=~/my-backup/original.spi

+## Mini- Manual

 Change Mac-address for classic Orange Pi 5 (Boot from nvme-ssd only.
 Change mac from micro-sd is not applied).

     cd ~
     git clone https://github.com/metamot/opi5_chg_mac
     cd ~/opi5_chg_mac/
     make

 To see mac from file: